-Coverage and employment with a "B3 Employer"; (ii) a Creative Services Production Hire or working in the State of California or New York who has received the open enrollment materials for a given Plan Year or a personalized Certificate of Coverage and employment with a "B3 Employer" Vision Employees whose employment is with a Eligible to participate in another health and Participating Employer listed in Appendix A, welfare plan sponsored by the Employer who are not union employees and who are Employed pursuant to a Term Deal (except as classified by the Employer as either: otherwise specifically provided) (i) a Regular, full-time Employee (regularly An intern A temporary employee scheduled to work at least 20 hours per week over a five-day work week for an indefinite A consultant A Production Hire (except as otherwise period) working in the US; (ii) a Show Hire Employee at "B1 specifically provided) Employer": A Project Hire (except as otherwise (iii) covered under a Term Deal (if agreement specifically provided) Represented for collective bargaining with with the producer expressly provides for eligibility); or respect to the terms and conditions of the (iv) a Term Deal II or SPA Term Deal employee's employment with the Employer (except as otherwise specifically provided) employee; or A nonresident alien with no United States (v) a Silvergate Media employee; or (vi) a trainee source income An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program; A full-time Employee (regularly scheduled to • An employee performing services in a work 20 hours per week over a five-day work profession for which a guild has been week for an indefinite period) working in the established, irrespective of whether the US, and classified by the Employer as: employee is a member of such guild; eligible to become a member of such guild; and/or (i) a Production Hire on an Imageworks eligible to participate in the guild's benefit production working in the State of California plan(s), if any.
-This exclusion has some or New York who has received open exceptions. enrollment materials for a given Plan Year or a personalized Certificate of Coverage, and employment with a "B2 Employer"; (ii) a Project Hire working in the State of California or New York who has received open enrollment materials for a given Plan Year or a personalized Certificate of Coverage and employment with a "B3 Employer"; (iii) a Creative Services Production Hire or working in the State of California or New York who has received the open enrollment materials for a given Plan Year or a personalized Certificate of Coverage and employment with a "B3 Employer"; or (iv) an Employee of the Employer represented by Local 174 of the Office & Professional Employees International Union (OPEIU) who has not met the initial eligibility requirements for the Motion Picture Industry Health Plan
+Vision Coverage and employment with a "B3 Employer"; Employees whose employment is with a Eligible to participate in another health and Participating Employer listed in Appendix A, who are not union employees and who are classified by the Employer as either: (i) a Regular, full-time Employee (regularly scheduled to work at least 20 hours per week over a five-day work week for an indefinite period) working in the US; (ii) a Show Hire Employee at "B1 Employer"; (iii) covered under a Term Deal (if agreement with the producer expressly provides for eligibility); or (iv) or SPA Term Deal employee; or (v) a trainee OR A full-time Employee (regularly scheduled to work 20 hours per week over a five-day work week for an indefinite period) working in the US, and classified by the Employer as: (i) a Production Hire on an Imageworks production working in the State of California or New York who has received open enrollment materials for a given Plan Year or a personalized Certificate of Coverage, and employment with a "B2 Employer"; (ii) a Project Hire working in the State of California or New York who has received open enrollment materials for a given Plan Year or a personalized Certificate of Coverage and employment with a "B3 Employer"; (iii) a Project Hire working in the State of Coverage and employment with a "B3 Employer"; (iii) an Employee of the Employer represented by Local 174 of the Office & Professional Employees International Union (OPEIU) who has not met the initial eligibility requirements for the Motion Picture Industry Health Plan welfare plan sponsored by the Employer Employed pursuant to a Term Deal (except as otherwise specifically provided) A temporary employee A consultant A Production Hire (except as otherwise specifically provided) A Project Hire (except as otherwise specifically provided) Represented for collective bargaining with respect to the terms and conditions of the employee's employment with the Employer (except as otherwise specifically provided) A norresident alien with no United States source income An employee hired under a special program such as a summer internship, a program for students or the disadvantaged, or a rehabilitation or training program; An employee performing services in a profession for which a guild has been established, irrespective of whether the employee is a member of such guild; eligible to become a member of such guild; and/or eligible to participate in the guild's benefit plan(s), if any.
+This exclusion has some exceptions.